India's love affair with gold may be over, as prices slide

-VANGAL Kiran Laxman Salunkhe used to buy jewellery during religious festivals, but sliding gold prices have led the young farmer to break with his family's traditional investment.
+VANGAL, India, Sept 12 Kiran Laxman Salunkhe used to buy jewellery during religious festivals, but sliding gold prices have led the young Indian farmer to break with his family's traditional investment.

 This year Salunkhe has deposited his hard-earned savings at the bank for the first time in a decade and bought farmland.